chakravarthy392/AnsibleTerraform/Python.md

 ```

 `input()` is used to get input from the console, need to specify the datatype if we need to perform operations on the read data.
+Python used the keyword `def` to define a function.  ` eg:- def hello(): `

+Python has a very rich module library that has several functions to do many tasks.
+`import` keyword is used to import a particular module into your python code.